Home >

 Ruth Suckow gets her own website--and later, a blog.
 Michael Dargan was the original webmaster of the website, and later turned it over to Cherie.
 Cherie began the blog.

-The Courier sent out a reporter to Greenwood Cemetary to interview Michael and Cherie, along with Barbara Lounsberry, about Ruth Suckow and the Ruth Suckow Memorial Association.
+The Courier sent out a reporter to Greenwood Cemetery to interview Michael and Cherie, along with Barbara Lounsberry, about Ruth Suckow and the Ruth Suckow Memorial Association.
 An article on Ruth Suckow & her grave appeared in the newspaper, along with a picture.

 2005-2010